Oseni03/Oseni03/README.md

 - 👨🏽‍💻 I’m currently working on something cool :wink:;

-- 🌱 I’m currently learning ecommerce web development;
+- 🌱 I’m currently learning jQuery and django-channels for bidirectional communication;

 - 💬 Ask me about anything, I am happy to help;